pat-alt/counterfactual-explanations-student-project/README.md

-Individually, each of the students will then choose one of the recourse generators already implemented in [CARLA](https://github.com/carla-recourse/CARLA) and run a simple experiment (details below) to generate endogenous shifts and quantify their magnitude.
+Individually, each of the students will then choose one of the recourse generators already implemented in [CARLA](https://github.com/carla-recourse/CARLA) and run a simple experiment (details below) to generate endogenous shifts - that is, provide and implement recourse - and quantify their magnitude.
 You will also each produce results for the baseline generator ([Wachter](https://arxiv.org/ftp/arxiv/papers/1711/1711.00399.pdf)) and benchmark the results from both generators.